 Some other root level causes of magnesium deficiency include:

 - Digestive disturbances like Crohn’s, leaky gut, IBS, IBD and dysbiosis impair the body’s ability to absorb dietary magnesium.

 - Subclinical kidney dysfunction which can allow too much magnesium to pass into the urine.
-You don’t have to have kidney disease to have kidney not functioning optimally.
+You don’t have to have kidney disease to have one or both kidneys not functioning optimally.

 Stress.
-Magnesium can act like a stress buffer and can naturally calm the nervous system (it acts as a beta-blocker).
+Magnesium can act like a stress buffer and can naturally calm the nervous system (it acts like a beta-blocker).
 It not only helps us relax, it helps our muscles relax.

 Magnesium Food Sources: Seaweed, Pumpkin Seeds, Cocoa powder, Basil, Flaxseed and Almond Butter

 Next to magnesium deficiency, zinc deficiency is the next most common micronutrient deficiency I see clinically.
 The absolute #1 reason I see a zinc deficiency has to do with low stomach acid caused by dysbiosis.
 Zinc also is important in the creation of testosterone, so it should be checked in males especially.